illusori/mixxx-behringer-cmdstudio2a/README.md

 ## Additional changes

+### Headphone Volume is Headphone Mix

+Personal preference, I use a fader on my headphones, so I find it more useful to have the Headphone Volume knob control the Headphone Mix instead.
+You can set this back in the bindings.

 ### Assign A button

 The *Assign A* button is now an "edit mode" switch that cycles between three editing modes: